Saying “Thank you!” to your church volunteers and helping them to feel valued and motivated is one of the most worthwhile things you can do.

 If someone has put aside their time to serve your church – don’t waste their time!

-If you don’t have a record of your church volunteers birthday, start making one.
+If you don’t have a record of your church volunteers birthdays, make one.

 Make use of the milestone to show your appreciation and thanks.